-If you have paid more than your share for covered services or if you have gotten a bill for the full cost of covered medical services, see Chapter 7 Sections A and B to learn what to do.
+If you have paid for your covered services or If you have paid more than your share for covered services or if you have gotten a bill for the full cost of covered medical services, refer to Chapter 7 Sections A and B to learn what to do.

-11. What to do if services are not covered by our plan
+I1.
+What to do if services are not covered by our plan